aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

       cv_pathfinder_site: Site11
 ```

 For Pathfinders (`wan_rr`), it is possible to set the `cv_pathfinder_region` key.
-It is not rendered in configuration but leveraged in Cloudvision for the visualization.
+It is not rendered in configuration but leveraged in CloudVision for the visualization.

 #### WAN carriers and path-groups

-Path-groups are used to define overlays over the various providers a WAN network can use.
+Path-groups are used to define overlays over the various network transports a WAN can use.

 In AVD, the list of desired path-groups must be defined the same across all WAN participating routers using the following top level key.